-If the student does not submit the thesis on time, this will be graded with "inadequate" (5.0), unless the delay is not his or her fault.
+If the student does not submit the thesis on time, this will be regarded as failed and graded with "inadequate"(5.0), unless the delay is not his or her fault.
 The decision if this is the case lies with the Admissions and Examinations Board.

 (7) The thesis must be marked within six weeks by two examiners following § 26 paragraph 1 clause 1; at least one of the examiners must be a lecturer at the Albert-Ludwigs University Freiburg.
 The first examiner is in general the supervisor of the thesis.
-The second examiner is appointed by the Examination Board in consultation with the first examiner.
+The second examiner is appointed by the Admissions and Examination Board in consultation with the first examiner.
 The two examiners independently grade the thesis with the grades in § 15 paragraph 2.
-The final grade is the arithmetic mean of the two grades; § 15 paragraph 3 clause 3 and paragraph 4 clause 4 apply.
+The final grade is the arithmetic mean of the two grades; § 15 paragraph 4 clause 4 applies accordingly.
 If there is a difference of two grades between the examiners, the examination board will appoint a third examiner.
-The final grade will be the arithmetic mean of the three grades; § 15 paragraph 3 clause 3 and paragraph 4 clause 4 apply.
+The final grade will be the arithmetic mean of the three grades; § 15 paragraph 4 clause 4 applies accordingly.